-One doesn’t need to investigate about the harmful and hazardous effects of chemical based colors.
+One doesn’t need to investigate the harmful and hazardous effects of chemical-based colours.
 They cause a number of problems, from rashes to permanent marks on the face.
 Some may prove very allergic to different skin types.

-This holi why not try to make your own colors from various organic products such as leaves, flowers, roses etc. Ditch those chemical based colors with especially homemade ones.
+This holi why not try to make your own colours from various organic products such as leaves, flowers, roses etc. Ditch those chemical-based colours with especially homemade ones.

-If you still think that Holi is incomplete without lots of vibrant colors, then nature has provided you with them in abundant quantity.
-Those pretty flowers and organic colors that are available in the market will become a great alternative for artificial colors to celebrate eco-friendly Holi.
+If you still think that Holi is incomplete without lots of vibrant colours, then nature has provided you with them in abundant quantity.
+Those pretty flowers and organic colours that are available in the market will become a great alternative for artificial colours to celebrate eco-friendly Holi.
 They are easily decomposed in water and soil without causing any type of harm or allergy.

 We all are aware of this fact that water is a precious resource that can soon be depleted away.
 To preserve water, we barely make any effort for saving it.
 Throwing water on anyone makes no sense.
 It’s just wastage.
 One alternative can be set, you can set a limit on the buckets of water you are going to use; water conservation is important too